awisalkarni/Facebook_SDK_sample/README.md

 - Awis Alkarni <awis@wutmedia.com>

 # Instruction
+- Get Facebook Android SDK from https://github.com/facebook/facebook-android-sdk
+- Include it in your project
-Create facebook app at https://developers.facebook.com copy the app id and paste it into strings.xml under APP_ID
+- Create facebook app at https://developers.facebook.com
+- copy the app id and paste it into strings.xml under APP_ID

 # what it can do